zcaceres/easy-agent/README.md

 2. The server will start on `http://localhost:3000`.

-3. Interact with agents using HTTP requests:
+3. Interact with agents via HTTP:

    - List available agents:
      ```bash